 The Language Lab supports the learning of Arabic, ESOL, French, and Spanish through the use of interactive audio and visual media.
 We also offer tutoring support for students enrolled in ESOL and world language courses.
 Students visit the lab independently or accompanied by their class.

-The Language Department at Roxbury Community College is an academic department of the Liberal Arts Division.
-We are located in Room 201 of the Academic Building.
-Our telephone number is 617-427-0060 ext: 5311.
+The Language Department at Roxbury Community College is an academic department of the Division of Arts, Humanities, and Social Sciences.
+We are located in Room 301 of the Academic Building.
+Our telephone number is 857-701-1560.

-There are three administrative or academic groupings within the Social Sciences program: the Criminal Justice program (CJP); the Early Childhood Education program (ECE); the traditional Social Sciences courses (SSI) – Psychology, Political Science, Anthropology, Sociology, History and Economics; and the inter-disciplinary courses – black studies and Caribbean Focus courses.
-CJP receives additional review by the Board of Higher Education and consultants for adherence to the regulatory requirements of the Legislature's Quinn Bill (CJP Program Review 2007).
-Criminal Justice and Early Childhood have a chair and three coordinators (early childhood education, daytime criminal justice, and evening criminal justice).
+There are two administrative or academic groupings within the Social Sciences program: traditional Social Sciences courses (SSI) – Psychology, Political Science, Anthropology, Sociology, History and Economics; and the inter-disciplinary courses – Black Studies and Caribbean Focus courses.